 Cross-device conversions from Display Network, Video, Search and Shopping campaigns are included by default.

-- Max. bid limit: The highest max.
-CPC bid that you want Google Ads to set for any keywords, ad groups or campaigns using Target CPA bidding.
+- Max. bid limit: The highest CPC bid that you want Google Ads to set when using target CPA bidding.

-- Min. bid limit: The minimum CPC bid that you want Google Ads to set for any campaigns or ad groups using your Target CPA strategy.
+- Min. bid limit: The minimum CPC bid that you want Google Ads to set when using target CPA bidding.
 Note that the Google Ads bidding algorithm might set a max.
 CPC bid that's below your minimum bid limit, generally due to smart pricing.
 This means that the bid limit that you set here isn't the absolute lowest bid that could be set.

 Device bid adjustments for Target CPA allow you to prioritise conversions by device.
 You can set adjustments for desktop, tablet and mobile.